d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ## RNN Model

+To define an RNN model,
-First, we need an `init_rnn_state` function to return the hidden state at initialization.
+we first need an `init_rnn_state` function to return the hidden state at initialization.
 It returns a tensor filled with 0 and with a shape of (batch size, number of hidden units).
-Using tuples makes it easier to handle situations where the hidden state contains multiple variables (e.g., when combining multiple layers in an RNN where each layer requires initializing).
+Using tuples makes it easier to handle situations where the hidden state contains multiple variables, which we will encounter in later sections.

 ```{.python .input}
 def init_rnn_state(batch_size, num_hiddens, device):